Amazon Tries Another New Attack On Paid And Fake Book Reviews

 But Amazon has now set its legal sights on sellers.

-Paid and fake book reviews is an important issue for self-publishing authors.
+Paid and fake book reviews are an important issue for self-publishing authors.

 Authors are Amazon sellers